-Many new parents enjoy visits from friends and family, but new mothers should not feel obligated to entertain.
+It’s nice to have visits from friends and family, but don’t feel that you need to entertain guests.
 Feel free to excuse yourself for a nap or to feed your baby.

-A mother's body has undergone many changes during pregnancy, as well as with the birth of her baby.
-She needs to heal and recover from pregnancy and childbirth.
-In addition to rest, all mothers need to maintain a healthy diet to promote healing and recovery.
+Your body has undergone many changes during pregnancy and birth.
+You need time to recover.
+In addition to rest, you need to maintain a healthy diet to help you do that.

 Grains.
 Foods that are made from wheat, rice, oats, cornmeal, barley, or another cereal grain are grain products.
 Examples include whole wheat, brown rice, and oatmeal.